aiven/devportal/aws/README.md

 - Install [Docker](https://www.docker.com/) and [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 We need Docker running in the background for AWS SAM to work.
 We don't need to interact directly with it.
   - **Notes**: At the moment it seems some new versions of Docker may not work well with AWS SAM CLI, the latest safe version was [**4.7.0**](https://docs.docker.com/desktop/release-notes/#docker-desktop-470).
 It's possible newer versions may not have this issue.
 Recommended to install the latest first, then if AWS SAM complains about no Docker found, revert to the older version.
 - Run `npm i` inside this directory
 - Create a `env.local.json` file based on the existing `env.template.json`.
-This file helps run the API server with appropriate parameters during development
+This file helps run the API server with appropriate parameters during development.
+Production env are available in 1Password under vault Aiven DevPortal.
   - For example, `ES_URL` and `PG_URL` can be obtained directly from the corresponding development Aiven services (OpenSearch & PostgreSQL)
   - **Notes**: The `CA_CERT` for development can be obtained by going to the Aiven PostgreSQL service, download the CA cert into `./aws` directory
   - ![Screenshot 2022-11-09 at 15 19 30](https://user-images.githubusercontent.com/110401626/200845923-0023847b-5f0d-45ef-ba19-d91975faeb3c.png)